aramsoneson/Lumen/README.md

   <img width="225" height="225" src="/assets/Icon.png" alt="Logo">
   <h1>Lumen</h1>
   <p>A better way to focus.</p><br><br>
-  <a href="https://github.com/aramsoneson/Core/releases/latest/download/Lumen.dmg">Download for macOS</a><br>
+  <a href="https://github.com/aramsoneson/Lumen/releases/latest/download/Lumen.dmg">Download for macOS</a><br>
   <p></p><i>Compatible with macOS Sequoia 15 and later.</i></p>
 </div>

 ## Features
-- This page will be updated leter
+- This page will be updated later

 ## Credits
-- This page will be updated leter
+- This page will be updated later

 ## License